hazelshantz/easyeffects-collection/README.md

 ![image](https://github.com/user-attachments/assets/cf2da13e-658a-495d-ad02-e3b4d4e064a3)

 You need to adjust it to match your soundcard specifications.
+### While on Windows, play some music, and if possible, record the audio output from your laptop speakers with a good mic.
+This is to have a reference audio, so you can find the right profile that matches the same audio experience.
 # Reference docs:

 This post can help to calculate the right values: